vtex-apps/release-notes/docs/2020-02/README.md

 - **Braspag Cybersource Fingerprint** - Make way for there is yet another pixel bringing native integration.
 It is the  [Braspag's Cybersource anti-fraud](https://vtex.io/docs/components/all/vtex.cybersource-fingerprint/)!

 - **UserData Event** -  It's up and running, yes!
-A Google Analytics event that contains the data of users that logged into your store during navigation.
-Oh yeah!
-Better still: the `UserData` event is also available on Data Layer.
+[Set up the Google Tag Manager UserData Event](https://vtex.io/docs/recipes/store-management/setting-up-google-tag-manager) in your store and verify data related to your store logged in users using the Google Analytics.

 ## Improvements ➕

 - **SEO** - Bad SEO practices?
 Not here.
 New URLs that are generated based on a change in a product/category/brand name are no longer indexed by Google even if the content is invalid.
 Instead, a redirect is created from the old URL to the new one,

 - **Order Placed** - Previously, [Order Placed](https://vtex.io/docs/components/content-blocks/vtex.order-placed/readme) was a big monolithic block.
-It has been been broken down into smaller blocks, allowing you to customize the order placed page as you wish!
+Now, Order Placed v2 is launched.
+Broken into small and customizable blocks, it allows you to customize the order placed page as you wish!
 Yay!

 - **React app dependencies** - The wise Toolbelt will now automatically update an App React's dependencies located in the app's `package.json` file to keep them in line with Render's dependencies list.
-Find out more details on this improvement [here]((https://vtex.io/docs/releases/2020-02/react-app-dependencies)!
+Find out more details on this improvement [here](https://vtex.io/docs/releases/2020-02/react-app-dependencies)!

  - **SVG's size** - The `viewbox` prop for [Store Icons](https://vtex.io/docs/components/all/vtex.store-icons/) now accepts other values aside from 16x16px for the following block icons: `search-bar`, `login` and `minicart`.